Deewiant/Mycology/readme.txt

 		an instruction should behave.
 Precise semantics have been inferred from the RC/Funge-98 source code where not properly documented.

-		For all fingerprints involving vectors, RC/Funge-98 doesn't, for some reason, use the IP's storage offset.
-Thus, the tests assume the same behaviour.

 		"3DSP"  0x33445350  3D space manipulation extension
 		"BASE"  0x42415345  I/O for numbers in other bases "CPLI"  0x43504c49  Complex Integer extension